svcTheDev/easyBudget/README.md

 ### JS
 - Organize by month ✅
 - Add audio ✅
-- Recreate the app with a month array active
+- Recreate the app with a month array active ✅
+- Make sharp the code app (reduce the way months are read individually into a function, )
 - Sidebar: draggable calculator